 Source: WTO and UNCTAD.

-China experienced a fast integration to the global economy and became one of the world’s leading manufacturing centers.
-This integration was facilitated through Foreign Direct Investments (FDI), bringing capital, technology and access to foreign markets.
+China experienced a fast integration into the global economy and became one of the world’s leading manufacturing centers.
+This integration was facilitated through Foreign Direct Investments (FDI), bringing capital, technology, and access to foreign markets.
 FDI inflows boomed in the early 1990s when China purposefully debased its currency from about 3.7 Yuan per US dollar to 8.3 Yuan per US dollar.
 This jointly made foreign investment more attractive as well as exports cheaper in foreign currencies.
 The first surge in FDI enabled the setting of modern manufacturing and transport infrastructures along the coast of China with the formation of large manufacturing clusters (e.g. Pearl River Delta, Shanghai).